redhat-cip/dci-openshift-agent/README.md

 1. The Image Content Source Policies and OCP signature for the new version are applied <sup>1</sup>.
 1. The "cluster version" is patched for the new target version based on the calculated target version.
 1. The upgrade is executed and monitored for completion.
-1. The Red Hat operators catalog for the new OCP version is pruned and mirrored according to the `enable_<operators>` variables defined in the pipeline file <sup>1</sup>.
+1. The Red Hat operators catalog for the new OCP version is pruned and mirrored according to the `opm_mirror_list` or `dci_operators` variables defined in the pipeline file <sup>1</sup>.
 1. The current Red Hat operators catalog is replaced with the new one for the target OCP version.
 1. Information about installed operators is collected based on the current subscriptions.
 1. The operator upgrade is executed for operators not listed in the `operator_skip_upgrade` list.